 The guidelines have been outlined in this link released by Ofcom for more information click here

 What is the scope and what actions need to be taken?

 The option of setting up a bill limit applies to new customers and renewals.
-In line with the general marketplace Hardsoft will be offering this at MPN level as opposed to account level.
+In line with the general marketplace, Hardsoft will be offering this at the MPN level as opposed to the account level.
 From 1 October 2018, all providers should offer the ability to manage (apply, edit/remove) bill limits throughout the lifecycle as required with fair notice from the customer.
 Restrictions and spend values must be reset at the beginning of each bill cycle.

 Providers are prohibited from charging beyond the set bill limit, even if a customer exceeds the amount and the service is not restricted or highlighted by the provider in time.

 Premium and non-standard services still chargeable (in part) providers will not be able to pass on “Access Charges” related to premium and non-geo call types however relevant “Service Charges” will be passed on and will not contribute towards the bill limit value.
 In addition “Charge to Mobile” services or any non-mobile usage (such as MPAY) will not form a part of the bill limit.

 Access bundles and free services – in the event that a customer breaches their bill limit, providers must still offer, where possible end users access to inclusive allowances (like tariff allowances and bolt-ons), free-of-charge services and emergency services.

 Please be aware that implementation of these regulations may differ from provider to provider (including networks), for example, some providers may choose to include the service charge element of a call towards the customer’s bill limit.
 Customers’ may query this or other offerings included within the bill limit.